Have the best Denver defense attorneys fighting for you

 Insufficient evidence that the defendant committed the crime

-Every defendant has a right to require the Prosecution to demonstrate there is sufficient evidence to proceed with the charges, whether through a Motion’s Hearing or a Preliminary Hearing.
-However, it is common for a prosecutor to impose a “hearing tax” on a Defendant exercising this right.
+Every defendant has a right to require the Prosecuting attorney to demonstrate there is sufficient evidence to proceed with the charges, whether through a Motion’s Hearing or a Preliminary Hearing.
+However, it is common for a prosecutor (or deputy district attorney) to impose a “hearing tax” on a Defendant exercising this right.
 That means that an offer may be withdrawn if someone goes forward with a hearing based on a weak defense.
 Therefore, it is imperative to have an experienced defense attorney in Denver who fights with a purpose, not simply to bill a client.
 Mitigation can be achieved in multiple ways short of hearing and our goal is to obtain the best possible outcome for our clients.
 As former prosecutors, we know what is effective and persuasive.
 If we go to hearing, we expect the criminal case to be dismissed.

 No available witnesses to prove the defendant violated the law

 If the prosecution loses important physical evidence or a key witness is unavailable to testify before the court, the prosecutor might not have a choice but to drop the case because there is not sufficient evidence to prove guilt beyond a reasonable doubt.
 In many cases, the physical evidence is of paramount importance and without it, the prosecutor might not be able to prove the case.

 Sometimes, cases are dropped after the defendant has gone to trial, lost, and won an appeal.